 Evan Katz is a Master of Public Policy candidate at Duke University’s Sanford School of Public Policy.
 He currently serves as an editor for the Sanford Journal of Public Policy.
 Previously, Evan spent time on Capitol Hill working for U.S. Congressman Rob Woodall (R-GA) and former U.S. Senator Johnny Isakson (R-GA).
 He has also worked in Georgia politics for both State Representative Spencer Frye (D-Athens) and Attorney General Chris Carr.
 Evan graduated from the University of Georgia in 2019 with degrees in Political Science and International Affairs, as well as certificates in Public Affairs and Global Studies.
 His interests include American politics and institutions, elections and electoral systems, political parties, and comparative politics.

 Read Evan’s posts here.

-Panny is a junior at the University of California at Berkeley studying business administration.
+Panny is a University of California at Berkeley graduate who studied business administration.

 Santul is an editor at FiveThirtyEight.
 He is a recent Georgetown University graduate, studying government and economics.
-He is a writer for The Georgetown Voice and has worked in the office of Congresswoman Alma Adams (D-NC).
+He previously worked as a writer and editor for The Georgetown Voice and has worked in the office of Congresswoman Alma Adams (D-NC).

 - Originalism, a Political Ideology (April 18, 2018)